Guide to Austrian Vignette and Road Tolls

 Instead of toll booths on the highways, you must buy a toll sticker or an electronic toll pass.
 This pass is called a Vignette.

-If you’re driving into Austria from another country, the vignette will be on sale at gas/petrol stations close to the border.
+If you’re driving into Austria from another country, you can buy a vignette at gas stations near the border.

 The sticker must be displayed on the inside of your vehicle’s windshield as you enter Austria.

-A Digital version of Vignette is available at the ASFINAG Online Shop
+A Digital version of Vignette is available, and from 2027, only the digital vignette will be available.
+You can purchase it at the ASFINAG Online Shop

 The 1-Day and 10-Day Vignette bought online are valid immediately after purchase